b-src/lazy-nix-helper.nvim/README.md

 ## Motivation

 When I switched to NixOS I had an existing neovim configuration using the Lazy plugin manager.
-Home Manager in NixOS provides it's own way to manage installation and configuration of neovim plugins, but migrating would be a heavy lift.
+Home-Manager for NixOS provides it's own way to manage installation and configuration of neovim plugins, but migrating would be a heavy lift.
 If I could run NixOS everywhere, I would probably have spent the effort to migrate.
 I'm not so lucky, so this plugin was created to let me have a portable neovim config that works nicely on and off NixOS.

 ## Compromise